gavlepeter/dojo-fmeserver-portal/README.md

 ## History
-**2016-12-26** - Add support for multiple FME-server REST versions, v2 and v3.
+**2016-12-26** - Add support for FME-server REST versions, v2 and v3.
 FMEServer JavaScript library is no longer required.
 The new RestManager module manages FME-server communication.

 **2016-12-18** - v1.0 First release
 ## Credits